MoiMoiGirls/Project_Plan/Project_Plan.md

 <h1>Hello, Welcome to our MoiMoiGirls Oranization.</h1>
-<p> We are HyeSoo and Ly.
-We made this organization for sharing our ideas, building up Hoodie UI app
+<p> We are HyeSoo and Ly. <br>We made this organization for sharing our ideas, building up Hoodie UI app
     and improving our projects with nice opinions and feedbacks from wonderful peoples. (+Plus Happy coding) </p>

 <h4>Now, we will introduce What is Hoodie, what is our project, our mentors and coaches and our project plans.</h4>